 Diverse ethnic groups inhabit La Digue.
-Flavorful Local food has Indian, African, and European influence and is served at an interesting mix of restaurants.
-Fish is abundant, and it’s prepared in hundreds of ways, including grilled, steamed, sautéed, curried, and raw with lemon and spices.
+Served at an interesting mix of restaurants, flavorful local food has Indian, African, and European influences.
+Fish is abundant, and it’s prepared in hundreds of ways, including grilled, steamed, sauté, curried, and raw with lemon and spices.

 Ginger is a primary ingredient in Seychelles cooking.
 Other island food and drink includes jamalac, breadfruit, rum, octopus, palm wine, lobster, and the “biggest local specialty – bat curry ” made with Seychelles Fruit Bat meat!
 I didn’t try the curry.

 While waiting for the rain to calm, I enjoyed espresso at The Fish Trap in La Passe and returned later for lunch.
 Their specialty is fresh, simply cooked seafood.

 The best snorkeling in the islands is in the “crystal-clear waters of the Ile Marine National Park north of La Digue”.
 The Park is a group of three small coral-fringed islets off the northern tip of Félicité Island.
 Snorkelers swim beside Hawksbill turtles, Blue Surgeonfish, Parrotfish, Moorish Idols, Emperor Angelfish, Batfish, and stunning Picasso Triggerfish.

 The hike to La Digue’s highest peak – Nid d’Aigle (Eagles Nest) – is challenging.
 When you reach the top, sweeping panoramic views make it worth the effort.
 I didn’t hike on this trip to La Digue, but if I return to the Seychelles, will spend more time snorkeling and exploring – in better weather.